E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ## Overview

-This lab shows how NTP synchronizes network device clocks, how Syslog sends device events to a central server, and how SNMP allows device and interface information to be monitored remotely.
+This lab shows how NTP, Syslog, and SNMP centralize time synchronization, logging, and network monitoring.

 The topology uses a router, two switches, and an internal management server.
-VLAN 20 provides a dedicated management network for the server and switch management interfaces, while VLAN 10 contains an end-user device.
-The router and switches use the management server for time synchronization, centralized logging, and SNMP monitoring.
+VLAN 20 is used for management, while VLAN 10 contains an end-user device.
+The router and switches use the server for NTP, Syslog, and SNMP.

 ---